-PARADES will work on methods for reliability and performance assessment at multiple levels of abstractions in the Metropolis framework.
+TRENTO will continue (starting Sept 1st 2009) to work on methods for reliability and performance assessment at multiple levels of abstractions in the Metropolis framework.

 C Cross-layer validation

 Aalborg and Uppsala will work together with CFV on generating robust and correct code from timed automata based models.